From $80K to $100K per Month: The 6-Month Leadership Transition

 The Executive Summary

-Who this is for: Consulting firm owners at $80K–$100K/month with 3–4 capable team members who still route 80%+ of decisions through themselves and spend only 8 hours weekly on real strategic work.
+Who this is for: Founder-operators at $80K–$100K/month with 3–4 capable team members who still route 80%+ of decisions through themselves and spend only 8 hours weekly on real strategic work.

-What you’ll learn: How to run The Bottleneck Audit, document 12 decision frameworks, use The Delegation Map, design tiered decision authority, and build a 6-stage Leadership Transition System from operator-in-chief to strategic leader.
+What you’ll learn: How to run The Bottleneck Audit, document 12 decision frameworks, use The Delegation Map, and install a 6-stage Leadership Transition System that moves judgment off your plate.

-What changes if you apply it: You move from deciding everything and working 45 hours with 37 operational to a 30-hour week focused on direction, with your team owning 85% of decisions and the business structurally capable of crossing $100K without adding founder strain.
+What changes if you apply it: You shift from 45 hours weekly with 37 operational to a 30-hour founder role focused on direction while your team owns 85% of decisions and the business can structurally cross $100K without adding strain.

-Time to implement: Expect 6 months from bottleneck diagnosis through framework documentation, authority transfer, strategic work definition, leverage systems, and team development to complete the leadership transition.
+Time to implement: Expect 6 months from bottleneck diagnosis through framework documentation, authority transfer, strategic work definition, and team development to complete the leadership transition.

-Written by Nour Boustani for $80K–$100K-month consulting firm owners who want a true strategic leadership role without living inside every operational decision and stalling growth at their own capacity.
+Written by Nour Boustani for $80K–$100K-month founder-operators who want a true strategic leadership role without living inside every operational decision and stalling growth at their own capacity.

-The math’s clear: $80K revenue, 45 hours weekly, but only 8 hours on actual strategic work.
-The other 37?
-Approving proposals.
-Reviewing deliverables.
-Answering “what should we do about X?” questions.
-Operational decisions masquerading as leadership.
+The math’s clear: $80K in revenue, 45 hours weekly, and only 8 hours on actual strategic work.
+The other 37 hours go to approving proposals, reviewing deliverables, and answering “what should we do about X?” questions—operational decisions masquerading as leadership.

-Her team’s capable.
-They execute well.
-But they don’t make decisions—they present options and wait for her call.
+Her team’s capable and executes well, but they don’t make decisions; they present options and wait for her call.
 She’s created operational dependency without realizing it.

-This is the leadership transition evolution.
-Six months. $80K to $100K.
+This is the leadership transition evolution: six months, from $80K to $100K.
 Here’s exactly how it happened.

 Months 14-15: The Bottleneck Diagnosis